rust-lang/rust-forge/index.md

 * [So you want to implement a feature?](feature-guide.html):
 Describes
-  the procedure for implementin new features in rustc.
+  the procedure for implementing new features in rustc.

 * [So you want to stabilize a feature?](stabilization-guide.html): Describes the procedure for stabilizing features in rustc.